openenergysolutions/openfmb.docs/docs/adapter/native-plugins/mqtt.md

 > sudo mosquitto_passwd -c /etc/mosquitto/passwd username
 ```

-Finally, configure the adapter to establish a TLS encrypted session, accepting
+Finally, configure the Adapter to establish a TLS encrypted session, accepting
 only the certificate.
 The username and the password are embedded in the
 connection URL.